Ikeda Caldera

-Ikeda Caldera (池田カルデラ, Ikeda karudera), is a volcanic caldera filled now with Lake Ikeda and associated with the older Ata Caldera on the Satsuma Peninsula.
+Ikeda Caldera (池田カルデラ, Ikeda karudera) is a volcanic caldera filled now with Lake Ikeda and associated with the older Ata Caldera on the Satsuma Peninsula.

 Geology

-The Ikeda volcano produced about 20,000 years before present the Iwamoto tephra layer found right around the region of Kagoshima Bay but not further.
-It later erupted Senta lava before about 7300 years ago erupting the Kikai-Akahoya tephra.
-The caldera-forming eruptions began 6400 years ago involving by the time they had finished about 5 km3 of magma and produced local pyroclastic deposits and the Ikezaki tephra.
-In subsequent magmatic eruptions fall deposits were created of Osagari and Mizusako scoria and Ikeda pumice.
-The present caldera was formed 4800 years ago when the Ikeda ignimbrite erupted that reached the eastern and western sides and southern tip of the Satsuma Peninsula.
-The north western wall of this caldera aligns with the Onkadobira fault scarp.
-This was followed by later eruptions including the Ikedako tephra and those from a fissure vent line southeast of the caldera that produced the pumiceous Yamagawa base surge.
+The Ikeda volcano produced about 20,000 years BP the Iwamoto tephra layer found right around the region of Kagoshima Bay but not further.
+It soon after erupted Senta lava before the about 7300 years BP eruption of the Kikai-Akahoya tephra at the Kikai Caldera.

+The caldera-forming eruptions began 6400 years cal BP involving by the time they had finished about 5 km3 of magma and produced local pyroclastic deposits starting with the Ikezaki tephra (Ik-Ikz) and base surge of 0.03 km3.
+In subsequent magmatic eruptions deposits were created of Osagari (Ik-Os of 0.16 km3) and Mizusako scoria (Ik-Mz of 0.002 km3), followed by the Ikeda pumice (Ik-Pfa of 2.3 km3).
+This tephra has also been called the Ikedako tephra and the eruption assigned a VEI of 5.
+The present caldera was formed when the Ikeda ignimbrite (2.5 km3) erupted that reached the eastern and western sides and southern tip of the Satsuma Peninsula.
+The north western wall of this caldera aligns with the Onkadobira fault scarp, which is also a boundary of the Ata South Caldera.

+This was followed closely by later eruptions including the Ikedako tephra (3.5 km3) and those from a fissure vent line southeast of the caldera that produced the pumiceous Yamagawa base surge (from Yamagawa maar, 0.04 km3) in a line of eruptions that also created Ikezoko maar, Unagi maar (now Lake Unagi) and Narikawa maar.
 A central lava dome was formed within the caldera during the late stage of these eruptions.
 About 2,800 years ago on part of the margin of the caldera rim the andesitic Nabeshimadake lava dome was formed.
 During the caldera forming events, and after, about 2.5 km3 of ignimbrite and 7 km3 of tephra was erupted with each of the tephra deposits reaching into the Ōsumi Peninsula due to the prevailing winds.

 Ikeda Caldera is associated in the Ibusuki volcanic field with the more recently active Kaimondake stratovolcano.
 The National Catalogue of the Active Volcanoes of Japan (JMA, 2013) includes features of the Ibusuki volcanic field as part of the Ata post-caldera system.